University Clearing guide 2022

 You can use Clearing if any of the following apply to you:

 - You didn't get the grades to meet your firm or insurance choices

 - You're applying after 30th June

-- You've changed your mind about your chosen course or university and want to apply for something else.
+- You've changed your mind about your chosen course or uni and want to apply for something else.

-If you're unsure whether any of these apply to you, it's worth noting that if you're eligible for Clearing, you should see an 'Add Clearing choice' button on your UCAS Track Choices screen.
-If you've missed your grades but don't see this option, give your universities a call – they may still be considering you.
+Unsure whether any of these apply to you?
+If you're eligible for Clearing, you should see an 'Add Clearing choice' button on your UCAS Track Choices screen.
+If you've missed your grades but don't see this option, give your unis a call.
+They may still be considering you.

-If you only just miss out on the required grades (for example, you get AAB instead of AAA), then there's still a good chance your university might accept you.
-With that in mind, you should always ring up your choices to check first before you dive into Clearing.
+If you only just miss out on the required grades (for example, you get AAB instead of AAA), there's still a chance your uni might accept you.
+With that in mind, always ring up your choices to check first before you dive into Clearing.